agisga/spitzy/_posts/2015-05-05-documentation.md

 * with the boundary condition: $u=g$ on $\partial \Omega$.

 Here we only consider the 2-dimensional version of Poisson's problem, where $\Delta u = \frac{d^2 u}{dx^2} + \frac{d^2 u}{dy^2}$.
-We can discretise Poisson's equation by defining a mesh over the domain $\Omega$.
+We can discretized Poisson's equation by defining a mesh over the domain $\Omega$.
 If we denote by $\Omega\subscript{h}$ the set of the interior mesh points and by $\Gamma\subscript{h}$ the set of boundary mesh points, then the numerical solution needs to satisfy the discrete version of Poisson's problem written as:

 * $\Delta\subscript{h} u = f$ in $\Omega\subscript{h}$,
 * with the Dirichlet boundary condition: $u=g$ on $\Gamma\subscript{h}$.